Morphy number: Morphy number 3

 Most of the masters in this group played several members of the previous group.
 This group includes some of the most important players for making connections to later generations.
 Botvinnik and Reshevsky played older masters such as Lasker and Janowski, had long careers, and played many younger players.
 Najdorf was Tartakower's pupil and they played a number of published games together, and Najdorf played blitz right into his 80s, allowing many younger players to achieve 4.
 Smyslov and Keres had very long careers, so much younger players achieved MN4 by playing them.
 Gligoric also played Tartakover, allowing many Yugoslav players to achieve 4.
 C.J.S.
 Purdy played Tartakower, enabling many Australian players to achieve 4.
 Fairhurst, who played Tartakover, was many times champion of Scotland, and later moved to New Zealand, so a number of players in these countries achieved 4 by playing him.

-As of April 2025, living players with Morphy number 3 include Leonard Barden, Bernard Cafferty, Owen Hindle, Christian Langeweg, Oliver Penrose, and Jim Walsh.
+As of April 2026, living players with Morphy number 3 include Leonard Barden, Bernard Cafferty, Michael Fallone, Owen Hindle, Christian Langeweg, Oliver Penrose, and Jim Walsh.